ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 ## Minimal example of RO-Crate

-The following _RO-Crate Metadata Document_ represents a minimal description of an _RO-Crate_ that also follows the identifier recommendations above for use in a _Local RO-Crate Package_.
+The following _RO-Crate Metadata Document_ represents a minimal description of an _RO-Crate_ that also follows the identifier recommendations above for use in an _Attached RO-Crate Package_.

 ```json
 { "@context": "https://w3id.org/ro/crate/1.2-DRAFT/context",